Stefan Radosavljevic

-Stefan Radosavljevic (Стефан Радосављевић; born 8 September 2000) is a professional footballer who plays as an attacking midfielder for Víkingur Gøta.
+Stefan Radosavljevic (Стефан Радосављевић; born 8 September 2000) is a professional footballer who plays as an attacking midfielder for HB.
 Born in Serbia, he plays for the Faroe Islands national team.

 Club career

 Radosavljevic started his career at Faroese side TB in 2016, making his debut in the Faroe Islands Premier League the following season, when the club renamed to TB/FCS/Royn.
 In 2019, he moved to B36 for two seasons, before moving to Tórshavn city rivals HB.
 In March 2022, he was named the League's Player of the Month.

 In 2023, he signed for Sligo Rovers in the League of Ireland Premier Division.
 He left the club at the end of the 2024 season.
 On March 10, 2025, he signed with Víkingur Gøta.

 International career

 Born in Belgrade, Radosavljevic has represented the Faroe Islands since youth, playing with the U17s in 2016.
 He scored his first international youth goal in a 3–1 defeat to Kazakhstan U21 during qualifying for UEFA Euro 2021.

 He received his first call up to the Faroese senior national team in 2022, making his debut in a 5–0 friendly loss to Czech Republic.
 He scored his first goal for the national team in his second match, in an 1–1 draw against Kosovo.